-The superficial temporal vein descends along the auricular anterior surface, then it joins with the maxillary vein at the level of mandibular neck and further continues as the retromandibular vein which drains into the internal or external jugular vein.
+The superficial temporal vein descends along the auricular anterior surface, then it joins with the maxillary vein at the level of mandibular neck.
+It continues further as the retromandibular vein,which drains into the internal or external jugular vein.

 The main tributaries of the superficial temporal vein are: